Colorado 2017 in the Mighty Merc – Monday

 After being cooped up in the truck for some time at this point, we figured that a break in the schedule was needed.
-To we had planned on today being a hiking day with covering a bit of the Blue Lakes Trail, and the McCullough Gultch trail:
+We had planned on today being a hiking day with covering a bit of the Blue Lakes Trail, and the McCullough Gulch trail:

 After seeing another beautiful sunrise, we set our sets on the Blue Lakes Trail hike, but I’m not entirely sure we actually hiked any of the trail.
 We were in the right area, but I think we just wound up wandering a FS road.
 Which worked out as there was a pretty waterfall at the end.
 Wandering up the grade:

 With our bellies filled after lunch, we decided to head back up the hill to hike McCullough Gulch.
 This is where our hiking adventure turned a bit sour, but at least it happened at the end of the trail.
 This trail starts out at 11k feet, and climbs up to 12k feet.
 It is supposed to be about a 1.5 mile trail total.
 Well… not quite.
-Turns out it is closer to a 2.5 mile trail one way.
+Turns out it is closer to a 2.5 mile trail one way plus another quarter mile at least from the parking area to the trailhead.
 And way more rugged than either one of us expected.
 Rugged enough that we each fell twice, which is something neither of us have done (even with kids on our backs).

 There was a ton of people in the parking area.
 Enough that we figured the trail would be packed, but it turned out that we saw very few hikers the whole time we were on the move.
 Which suited us fine:

 We did find an older couple that grabbed a photo of the family.
 She’s carrying about 30 lbs of wiggles, and I’ve got about 40lbs of wiggles on my back: